harshita115/super_basic_api/README.md

 # Basic API using Flask
-Super basic sample with comments to make a simple API.
+Super basic example with comments to make a simple API.